-- Maintain a safe environment suitable for delivering Lifesaving Society programs and services. - Confirm that candidates for Lifesaving Society awards hold the required prerequisites prior to the start of the course. - Use currently certified Lifesaving Society Instructors, Coaches, Examiners and Trainers to teach and examine Lifesaving Society programs. - Use all required Lifesaving Society resources and manuals for all Lifesaving Society programs. - Respect that the content of Lifesaving Society resources and manuals are valuable intellectual property for the Society.
-Reproduction of content, by any means, is prohibited unless specifically authorized by the Society. - Abide by all applicable privacy legislation.
+- Maintain a safe environment suitable for delivering Lifesaving Society programs and services. - Use currently certified Lifesaving Society Instructors, Coaches, Examiners and Trainers to deliver Lifesaving Society programs. - Confirm that candidates for Lifesaving Society awards hold the prerequisites required by the Society prior to the start of courses. - Use all required Lifesaving Society resources and manuals for all Lifesaving Society programs. - Maintain adequate liability insurance to protect their employees. - Respect the Society's copyright on its intellectual property: Affiliates shall not reproduce content, in whole or in part, from Lifesaving Society resources and literature by any means unless specifically authorized to do so in writing by the Society. - Abide by all applicable privacy legislation.